ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 On-demand media streaming refers to the playback of pre-recorded media based on a user's action.
 In some cases, on-demand media is produced as a by-product of a live media production, using the same segments as the live event, but freezing the manifest that describes the media available from the media server after the live event has finished.
 In other cases, on-demand media is constructed out of pre-recorded assets with no streaming necessarily involved during the production of the on-demand content.

 On-demand media generally is not subject to latency concerns, but other timing-related considerations can still be as important or even more important to the user experience than the same considerations with live events.
-These considerations include the startup time, the stability of the media stream's playback quality, and avoidance of stalls and video artifacts during the playback under all but the most severe network conditions.
+These considerations include the startup time, the stability of the media stream's playback quality, and avoidance of stalls and other media artifacts during the playback under all but the most severe network conditions.

-In some applications, optimizations are available to on-demand video that are not always available to live events, such as pre-loading the first segment for a startup time that doesn't have to wait for a network download to begin.
+In some applications, optimizations are available to on-demand media that are not always available to live events, such as pre-loading the first segment for a startup time that does not have to wait for a network download to begin.

 # Adaptive Encoding, Adaptive Delivery, and Measurement Collection {#sec-abr}